pchain-org/pchain/README.md

 ```

 ### Sync and run testnet
-If you wanna testing your smart contract, it's better to deploy it on testnet.
+If you wanna testing your smart contract, it's better to deploy it on testnet first.
 You can follow [this guide](https://github.com/pchain-org/pchain/wiki/How-to-sync-and-run-pchain's-testnet) to run pchain's testnet.

 ### Full Node On The Pchain Main Network